sridatta/jekyll-blog/_posts/2012-11-28-sponsored-stories.md

 ![](/public/images/fb-topic-dedup.png)

-Unlike sponsoring "likes", there is no way to discern who is behind these smarter Facebook posts.
+Unlike sponsored "likes" and shares, there is no way to discern who is sponsoring these plain, old Facebook posts or why they were sponsored.
+The fact that companies can target a user's arbitrary content is a little creepy.

 Many people might be concerned that companies can "detect" what they are talking about and use their words as advertising.
 I personally do not mind.
 But the Help Center description of Sponsored Stories is outdated at best and evasive at worst.
 And I think people deserve to know who is benefiting from the content they post.